sstcam/SSDAQ/README.md

 Commands:
-  roa-ctrl  Send control commands to a running readout assembler daemon start    Start an readout assembler or writer stop     Stop a running eventbuilder or writer
+  roa-ctrl  Send control commands to a running readout assembler daemon start    Start a readout assembler or writer stop     Stop a running readout assembler or writer
 ```

  The program provides two main commands `start` and `stop` for starting and stopping the daemons.
 Additionally there is the `roa-ctrl` command to send control commands to the readout assembler.
 The two daemons for readout assembling and data writing are referred to as `roa` and `dw`, respectively.
 Therefore, to start an readout assembler as a daemon one could run: